rtarun9/rtarun9.github.io/content/blogs/deferred_shading.md

 There are a few notable disadvantages of using this technique, but in most cases, these can easily be overcome (as evident from the fact that despite the cons, deferred shading is THE standard/goto rendering method used by Games and Engines all over the world).

 Thank you so much for your time!
-Feel free to leave comments if you felt something was lacking/incorrect or your opinions on my first post!
+Feel free to leave comments if you felt something was lacking/incorrect or your opinions on my post!
 If you would like to reach out to me, head over to the [Home page](/) to find some contact links there.

 ## More Detailed Resources
 If you want to go deeper into deferred rendering, here are some resources I have found to be very helpful: \